 Moreover, in Kongo belief, springs and rivers are more than just bodies of water.
 They are living manifestations of Spirit, and they personify both the womb and the grave and consequently symbolize 'rebirth.'
 They are regarded as a pure, unadulterated path of connection with God.
 For that reason, they are considered a place where the soul is transformed and renewed, and life is reawakened and strengthened.
 Immersion in rivers and springs also represents death and resurrection.
 A person underwater enters a death-like state, like a person crossing into the realm of the dead.
 When he comes back out of the water, the person is now more than just a simple human but a new creation.

 Bodies of water are also believed to be guarded by Central African nature spirits, called "simbi" spirits in the Kongo language.
 Some academic historians who researched the Gullah-Geechee nation recorded that some bisimbi served the enslaved people of the early Lowcountry as spiritual helpers around which captives of diverse African ethnic origins and those born in the Lowcountry built their communities.
 Gullah people and some Hoodoo practitioners call these spirits "cymbee" due to Pro-slavery activist Edmund Ruffin's misspelling of the term in his documentations of his travels.
 The words, although they differ in spelling, not only match in pronunciation but also their definition.
 Some Black churches in the American Southeast still pray to Kongo-derived simbi spirits during ritual water immersions.
 This practice demonstrates this aspect of an otherwise Christian rite.
 Also, in the Kongo religion, bisimbi forces or energies inhabit river rocks, shells, pebbles, and anything found in bodies of water.
 Due to this, conjure workers collect some as they believe specific stones can influence the fertility and well-being of those who own them.
-This particular practice was also similar to Ashanti's version of water immersions where their water spirits were invoked.
+This practice was similar to Ashanti's version of water immersion, where their water spirits were invoked.

-In the African-American Church tradition, participants are typically asked to wear a white bandanna or headscarf.
-Headwrap symbolizes respect and modesty and serves as a powerful medium to maintain the awareness that participants must be inner-directed.
+Hoodoo, being a Kongo-based spiritual system and Folk Judeo-Christian tradition, practices this ritual water immersion in a manner consistent with traditional African and biblical approaches.
+In the African-American Church tradition, participants are typically asked to wear a white headscarf.
+Headwrap symbolizes respect and modesty and is a powerful medium to maintain the awareness that participants must be inner-directed.
 The head, which is our antenna or connection to the physical world, is covered when we participate in such sacred rites; in a sense, our head is reserved exclusively for God in this particular moment.

-The ritual traditionally begins by praying to God and the spirits of water, explaining the nature of water immersion, and asking each and every one's intention in participating in this rite.
-The minister would then lead the participants to the water while the assembly sang praise or gospel songs.
-After that, people are escorted one by one.
+The ritual traditionally begins by praying to God and the spirits of water, explaining the nature of water immersion, and asking each and everyone's intention in participating in this rite.
+The minister then leads the participants to the water while the assembly sings praise or gospel songs.After that, people are escorted one by one.
 It is customary to plunge oneself into the water three times, framing his immersion with the following:

-• Before the third plunge: Think about where you hope to move forward.
+Before the third plunge, think about where you hope to move forward.

 The Negro spiritual below is an African-American folk song first published in New Jubilee Songs as sung by the Fisk Jubilee Singers in 1901.
 This song encourages people to engage in water immersion for healing and transformation.
 Its chorus is based upon the narrative of John 5:2-9.